 - Long Pass Brought Down - The player that starts with the ball plays a lofted pass to the furthest player.
 The receiving player should head, volley, chest & volley or control ball and pass to the player in the coned box, this player then controls, turns and passes the ball back to the starting player.
 Rotate players after 10 sets.

 The following soccer drills focus on dribbling and close ball control.
-Many of these drills unlike passing drills can be done by young players practicing on their own.
+Many of these soccer training drills unlike passing drills can be done by young players practicing on their own.
 Aim to focus on quality and accuracy to begin with rather than speed.
 When dribbling the ball try to look up as often as possible to get used to being aware of who is around and whether a pass can be made.

 The following soccer football drills target shooting skills.
 Shooting is probably the most fun part of football training and players from all positions enjoy shooting practice.
 Being able to strike the ball properly is important with the most popular conventional technique being to strike the ball with the laces.
 Again, focus on quality and accuracy before trying to take the shot under pressure as would be required in a match situation.
 Players should approach the ball at an angle and kick with the laces following through the ball keeping the foot firm throughout.